secretstartups/handbook/people-group/talent-assessment/index.html.md

 | Consistency | Demonstrating effective problem-solving capabilities, the consistent delivery of results over time in changing circumstances, and dependability in the commitments you make. |
 | Self-Awareness | The depth to which an individual recognizes skills, strengths, weaknesses, blind spots, and is able to reflect and act to improve and invest in their own development.
 Judgment in decision-making is also a key element of self-awareness.
 Judgment can be seen through our level of self-awareness in several ways, including communication, collaboration, and results.
 Judgment can be defined as "The ability to make considered decisions or come to well thought-out conclusions", and to do this effectively, we need to have a heightened sense of self-awareness in terms of how our communication will come across and how decisions and conclusions drawn will impact others and their willingness to collaborate. |

-Below under each pillar there are a few questions that managers should consider when assessing team member growth potential.
+Under each pillar there are a few questions that managers should consider when assessing team member growth potential.
 Please note that the answer to all of these questions does not have to be `yes` to determine a team member is "exceeding" growth potential, the questions are here to help guide managers through the thought and evaluation process.

 #### Adaptability